awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Generic TLDs such as \.com, \.net, and \.org**
 Authorization isn't required for domains that have a [generic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.
 **Geographic TLDs such as \.co\.uk and \.jp**
 For domains that have a [geographic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), we're required to get your authorization to transfer the domain\.
 If you transfer 10 domains, we have to send you 10 emails, and you have to click the authorization link in each one\.
-If we can't access your email address by submitting a public WHOIS query, we must cancel the transfer\.

 The emails all go to the registrant contact for the domain:
 + If you're the registrant contact for the domain, follow the instructions in the email to authorize the transfer\.